Beit She'an: Geography

+Climate

+Beit She'an has a hot semi-arid climate, with mild, rainy winters and very hot, dry summers.
+Beit She'an is one of the hottest cities in Israel, due to its location in Beit She'an valley, which is part of the Jordan Valley.
+The annual precipitation is 305 mm, which make it the driest city in Northern Israel.
+The cause of the relative aridity is the location in the rain shadow of the Samaria mountains and Mount Gilboa, which blocks some of the rain from reaching the area.

+History of archaeological exploration

+The University of Pennsylvania carried out excavations of ancient Beit She'an in 1921–1933.
+Relics from the Egyptian period were discovered, most of them now exhibited in the Rockefeller Museum in Jerusalem.
+Some are in the University of Pennsylvania Museum in Philadelphia.
+Excavations at the site were resumed by the Hebrew University of Jerusalem in 1983 and then again from 1989 to 1996 under the direction of Amihai Mazar.
+The excavations have revealed no less than 18 successive ancient towns.

 History

 Prehistory (Neolithic and Chalcolithic periods)

 In 1933, archaeologist G.M.
 FitzGerald, under the auspices of the University of Pennsylvania Museum, carried out a "deep cut" on Tell el-Hisn ("castle hill"), the large tell, or mound, of Beth She'an, in order to determine the earliest occupation of the site.
-His results suggest that settlement began in the Late Neolithic or Early Chalcolithic periods (sixth to fifth millennia BCE.)
-Occupation continued intermittently throughout the Late Neolithic and Chalcolithic periods, with a likely gap during the Late Chalcolithic period (ca. 4000–3300 BCE).
+His results suggest that settlement began in the Late Neolithic or Early Chalcolithic periods (sixth to fifth millennia BC.)
+Occupation continued intermittently throughout the Late Neolithic and Chalcolithic periods, with a likely gap during the Late Chalcolithic period (ca. 4000–3300 BC).

-Bronze Age
+Early Bronze Age

-Settlement seems to have resumed at the beginning of the Early Bronze Age I (3200–3000) and continues throughout this period, is then missing during the Early Bronze Age II, and then resumes in the Early Bronze Age III.
+Settlement seems to have resumed at the beginning of the Early Bronze Age IB (c.
+3300–3050/3000 BC) and continues throughout this period, is then missing during the Early Bronze Age II (c.
+3050/3000-2720 BC), and then resumes in the Early Bronze Age IIIA (c.
+2720-2500 BC).

+Middle Bronze Age

 A large cemetery on the northern mound was in use from the Bronze Age to Byzantine times.
-Canaanite graves dating from 2000 to 1600 BCE were discovered there in 1926.
+Canaanite graves dating from 2000 to 1600 BC were discovered there in 1926.